-- (1) Where the Parties consider that an investigation presents a unique opportunity to take testimony from a witness or to examine, collect or test evidence which may not be available subsequently at trial, the Pre-Trial Judge may upon the request of a Party take such measures as may be necessary to ensure the preservation of the evidence. - 1Where an indictment has not yet been confirmed and where the Specialist Prosecutor has not sought measures pursuant to this Rule, but the Pre-Trial Judge considers that such measures are required to preserve evidence that it deems essential for the Defence at trial, it shall consult with the Specialist Prosecutor as to whether there is good reason for his or her failure to request the measures.
-2If, upon consultation, the Pre-Trial Judge concludes that the Specialist Prosecutor's failure to request such measures is unjustified, the Pre-Trial Judge may take such measures proprio motu.
+- (1) Where the Parties consider that an investigation presents a unique opportunity to take testimony from a witness or to examine, collect or test evidence which may not be available subsequently at trial, the Pre-Trial Judge may upon the request of a Party take such measures as may be necessary to ensure the preservation of the evidence. - (2) 1Where an indictment has not yet been confirmed and where the Specialist Prosecutor has not sought measures pursuant to this Rule, but the Pre-Trial Judge considers that such measures are required to preserve evidence that he or she deems essential for the Defence at trial, it shall consult with the Specialist Prosecutor as to whether there is good reason for his or her failure to request the measures.
+2If, upon consultation, the Pre-Trial Judge concludes that the Specialist